gucio321/giu-animations/README.md

 # Contribution

-If you implement something interessting, find any bugs, or improvements and would be so kind to open a PR, your contribution is welcome!
+If you implement something interessting, find any bugs, or improvements and if you would be so kind to open a PR, your contribution is welcome!

 # Motivation